developmental psychologists study only infancy and childhood true false

 Creative Common land License

 Lukowski, A. & Milojevich, H. (2022).
 Research methods in developmental psychological science.
 In R. Biswas-Diener &A; E. Diener (Eds), Noba standard series: Psychological science.
 Champaign, IL: DEF publishers.
-Retrieved from http://noba.to/zk3s8yrp
+Retrieved from http://noba.to/zk3s8yrpdevelopmental psychologists study only infancy and childhood true false